20 Summer Programs for High School Students in Oregon

 Financial Assistance: Need-based scholarships are available.

 This creative program is designed for students passionate about art.
-It’s an immersive program that covers visual art, fine art, and digital media.
-You can engage in workshops, and collaborate with experienced faculty, and explore your artistic potential in a supportive and inspiring environment.
+It’s an immersive program that covers visual, fine, and digital media.
+You can engage in workshops, collaborate with experienced faculty, and explore your artistic potential in a supportive and inspiring environment.
 JumpstART emphasizes a student-centered approach to learning, encouraging creativity, critical thinking, and self-expression through interactive classes, studio sessions, and projects.
 Whether you’re interested in painting or photography, this program will allow you to thrive in your artistic pursuit.

 Another art program worth considering is the Summer Camps: Illustrated Storyworld at Portland Art Museum.

-Application deadline: Registrations open in spring typically.
+Application deadline: Registrations typically open in the spring.
 The virtual program was canceled this year.

 Eligibility: Students aged 13-18 can apply.